billchiles/sgfeditor/README.txt

+The ARCHITECTURE secton below is still relevant, but all other notes are were porting and bread crumb notes for things to port or commits to merge to other branches that just do not matter anymore.

+The mainline development is now sgfedwin10 via sgfedwin10\sgfedwin10.sln.
+The root sgfed.sln and sgfed2.sln are ancient and meaningless (see just below under OLD).

+Soon, I will embark on converting the UWP (now deprecated by Microsoft) to WinUI3, their new go forward path that may last longer than UWP's four years.
+I may investigate creating a React Desktop version if an AI can do most of the converstion to Typescript for me.
+That perhaps could be the most furture-proof version.

+OLD ...
 sgfedwin8\sgfedwin8.sln is the VS 2012 solution file for the Windows App Store version.
    This is the most up to date, actively developed version. sgfedwin8\zzzz-notes.txt has some specific notes to win8 port and issues.